 Unlike your personal credit score, your business credit profile speaks directly to how you meet your business obligations.
 Dunn & Bradstreet, Experian, and Equifax create profiles and scores based upon how timely you pay your vendors, how current you are with your business credit card payments and how you pay your other business-related bills.
 It also includes the type of industry you’re in and how other businesses like yours perform over time.

 Predicting the future requires looking into the past.
 This can be problematic for new businesses that haven’t been around long enough to build a business credit profile.
-If that describes your business, you can start by establishing business credit in places like Staples or Home Depot that offer many of the supplies most small businesses regularly use and they regularly report to the business credit bureaus so your good payment history can help you build a good credit profile.
+If that describes your business, you can start by establishing business credit by purchasing office supplies at places like Staples or Home Depot.
+These retailers regularly report to the business credit bureaus so your payment history there can help you build a good credit profile.

 3. Time in business